As a frugal and trying to be healthy family, we do and have used essential oils in our home.

 I wanted to mention something very important – the types of qualities of essential oils that you purchase and use.
 First, these are not fragrance oils and you cannot get them at big box or grocery stores – those are different.
 Essential oils can be purchased at health food stores and online.

-Where to get these different grades of oils?
+Where to get essential oils?

-For cleaning grade, I have purchased all of them from Vitacost website and they are affordable, convenient to get and have worked well.
+I have purchased all of them from Vitacost website and they are affordable, convenient to get and have worked well.
 You should also be able to get them at health food stores and from Amazon.
 For the best deal, see our post HERE on the 7 Best Essential Oils for Cleaning.

 How Households Can Utilize Lavender Essential Oils Today

 We personally find that we use lavender the most, or rather for the most purposes.
 If anyone were to ask what one oil they should start with or have on hand, it would be lavender.

 Personal Uses (we would only use the highest quality, pure, therapeutic grade oils for these)